AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 ImportError: /home/lhl/miniforge3/envs/vllm/lib/python3.11/site-packages/vllm-0.2.7+rocm603-py3.11-linux-x86_64.egg/vllm/_C.cpython-311-x86_64-linux-gnu.so: undefined symbol: _Z9gptq_gemmN2at6TensorES0_S0_S0_S0_b
 ```
 # Windows
+I don't use Windows for AI/ML, so this doc is going to be rather sporadically updated (if at all).

 ## llama.cpp

-For an easy time, go to [llama.cpp's release page](https://github.com/ggerganov/llama.cpp/releases) and download a `bin-win-clblast` version.
+For an easy time, go to [llama.cpp's release page](https://github.com/ggerganov/llama.cpp/releases) and download:

-In the Windows terminal, run it with `-ngl 99` to load all the layers into memory.
+- "hip" version if your GPU is supported (gfx1100, gfx1101, gfx1030, etc)
+- "vulkan" or "openblas" version as a fallback if not

+Modern versions of llama.cpp should automatically load layers into GPU memory but you can specify something like `-ngl 99` to force it if necessary.

 ```shell
 .\main.exe -m model.bin -ngl 99
 ```

-On a Radeon 7900XT, you should get about double the performance of CPU-only execution.
 ### Compile for ROCm
-This was last update 2023-09-03 so things might change, but here's how I was able to get things working in Windows.
+This was last update 2023-09-03 so things might change, but here's how I was able to do my own compile in Windows.
 #### Requirements
 * You'll need [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/) installed.
 Install it with the basic C++ environment.
 * Follow AMD's directions and [install the ROCm software for Windows](https://rocm.docs.amd.com/en/latest/deploy/windows/index.html).